diesel-rs/diesel/.github/ISSUE_TEMPLATE.md

 ### Steps to reproduce

 <!--
-Please include as much as your codebase as needed to reproduce the error.
+Please include as much of your codebase as needed to reproduce the error.
 If the relevant files are large, please consider linking to a public repository or a [Gist](https://gist.github.com/).

 Please post as much of your database schema as necessary.
 -->